MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 Alice

 Alice is a militant vegan coeliac who wants absolute control over what is put on her pizzas.
-She needs to be able to choose gluten free products, and also demands that she be able to make sure that any products she eats are free of animal products.
+She needs an app that lets her choose specifically gluten free products, while making sure that any ingredients she chooses are free of animal products.
 Alice wants specific background information on the ingredients used so she can make an informed choice.

 Bob

 Bob is a wannabe gourmet who wants to be able to fulfill his sick twisted desires to mix prawns with pineapple and BBQ sauce.
-Bob wants full control of the toppings on his pizza so that her can explore all of his culinary desires.
-Bob also wants to be able to select the sizes of any pizzas he creates so that he is not stuck with a family sized pizza with a combination of toppings that turns out to be inedible.
+Bob wants an app that gives him full control of the toppings on his pizza, so that he can explore all of his culinary desires.

+Not all adventurous combinations will work together that well, and as such, Bob also wants to be able to select the sizes of any pizzas he creates, so that in case he creates a combination that turns out to be inedible he won’t end up wasting an entire full priced large pizza.

 Jessica